 We (Elizabeth and Eric) have lived and worked together for so long, we are like two sides of a rare coin.
 We toss our manuscripts back and forth, each advising the other on things from word choice, to nose size, to spaces and commas.
 We feel lucky to live in Denver with our young son Fenn, who like us, plays hookey in the mountains—hiking, skiing, and camping— as often as possible.

 Eric left the Rocky Mountains to study and work in NYC.
 He relished the artist life of painting masterpieces and living on Cuban rice and beans, but after 7 years returned to the arid landscape of his childhood.
 You can find his artwork in various venues— from children's books to museum collections to Dummies Guides.
+Lately he has discovered encaustic (an ancient technique involving wax and varnish) with which to solidify his addiction to watercolor painting.
 His passions lead him along many pathways; pedaling a bike or hiking mountain trails, which all feed into the telling of stories.

 Together, we started making books.
 We appreciate the fact that stories land in so many different laps- passed along from hand to hand, borrowed from beloved libraries, or traveling the web via digital wonders.
 And we are ridiculous at dancing, but will do it if need be; like when Eric needs an example for an illustration.